 ‘Suffer the little children.
 I’m listening.’

-‘We’ve got Janine Cain with us today, strictly speaking, it’s her baby, can I bring her through?’
+‘We’ve got Janine Cain with us today.
+Strictly speaking, it’s her baby, can I bring her through?’

-‘On record or on her say-so?’
+‘On record or on your say-so?’

 ‘Always a female, as a matter of interest?’